Best Retirement Calculators

 I do not think this version of the AARP Calculator is as good as the previous one.
 The previous one allowed input for income from a retirement job and when that income would stop.
 It also allowed for the input from a major event like selling your home or receiving an inheritance.
 This version does not accommodate this which is a weakness since the equity in a home without a mortgage is a major part of most retirees assets.

 The AARP calculator is good, but it is not the best free calculator available.
 See my recommendations for the best retirement calculators.

 The page where the calculator is located starts with a video (1:56 minutes) which is short and informative.

 The calculator starts just below the video so scroll down to start it.

 The AARP calculator has three steps (tabs) that you must step through to complete your projections.

-The second tab - Funding is where you enter your basic information: marital status, the amount of your retirement assets, how much money you are currently saving, and how much you expect from social security, and pensions, etc. A weakness of this calculator is that it does not have a place for income from a retirement job.
+The first tab - About You is where you enter your basic information: marital status, the amount of your retirement assets, how much money you are currently saving, and how much you expect from social security, and pensions, etc. A weakness of this calculator is that it does not have a place for income from a retirement job.

 The third tab - Options shows you how you can vary your inputs and assumptions and what those changes will do to the results of the calculations.